gemseo/gemseo/doc_src/scenario/monitoring.rst

 When a scenario is executed (see :ref:`sellar_mdo` for building a scenario), |g| logs the last computed value of the objective function.
 But a finer monitoring may be needed, especially in case of crash.
-In a situation like this, the current execution status of the :class:`.MDODiscipline` is useful as well.
+In a situation like this, the current execution status of the :class:`.Discipline` is useful as well.

 In this page, the different monitoring modes of a |g| scenario are illustrated on the :ref:`Sobieski <sobieski_problem>` MDF test case.

-For that, by means of the API function :func:`.create_discipline`, we build the :class:`.MDODiscipline`:
+For that, by means of the API function :func:`.create_discipline`, we build the :class:`.Discipline`:

 .. code::